ZurichNLP/mtrain/README.md

 **Python libraries are not found, even though I have installed them**

 Explicitly set `PYTHON2` and `PYTHON3`, see section "Environment variables for Python versions" above.

+**Nematus validation during training fails with a Theano exception**

+If your Nematus training fails with:

+    RuntimeError: "You can't initialize the GPU in a subprocess if the parent process already did it"

+Then install a specific version of theano, 1.0.0.
+With pip:

+    pip install --force-reinstall theano==1.0.0

+See [here](https://groups.google.com/forum/#!topic/theano-users/HJGQ0jeTZf8) for more information.

+**Output during training of a Nematus model is not logged**

+It is.
+Output from the training process is appended directly to the training log file.
+You can track progress with, e.g.

+    tail -f training.log